High quality of care for Bulldogs

 They are wonderful dogs, but be sure you’re willing to monitor their health closely and follow all medical recommendations and any medical treatment they may need.

-During many years of providing care to English and French Bulldogs our hospital developed very effective protocols to help with surgical and therapeutic conditions.
+During many years of providing care to English, French, and American Bulldogs our hospital developed very effective protocols to help with surgical and therapeutic conditions.

 We have succeeded in areas of: